sachaboudjema/openpnpy/docs/index.rst

 .. literalinclude:: example_server.py
    :language: python

-Which could then be run like so:
+Which can then be run like so:

 .. code-block:: shell